FourCoffees/kalevalavis/README.md

-# kalevalavis
+# Kalevalavis

-Code for kalevalavis.com
-This is a customisation of a data-created curve using d3.js.
+## Kalevalavis is a text visualisation of the english translation of the Kalevala finnish epic.

 The Kalevala book is sampled and broken into chunks that are then checked for words that usually represent the classical duality between 'good' and 'evil'.